-ip link add dpi41-00.1 type veth peer name rib41-00.1 netns bird
+ip link add dpi41-00.1 type veth peer name rib41-00.1 netns bird interface noticed that the CRC calculation on the interface may not be correct (at least on some CentOS-8 kernel builds)

 The rib interface must have an IP address (and IPv6 if IPv6 is supported).
 This address will be the BGP peer address for the BGP neighbour.